 Development economics is generally quite strong in researching gender.
-However, some fields within economics—that are most often considered “manly,” such as macroeconomics, or natural resource economics—have been much slower in brining gender into the analysis.
+However, some fields within economics—that are most often considered “manly,” such as macroeconomics, or natural resource economics—have been much slower in bringing gender into the analysis.
 More quantitative and rigorous research is definitely needed if we want to understand the full picture.
 In particular, how to engage women in the political sphere around extractives, and what policies work to improve the welfare of women in or near extractive industries.

 Recent research points to patriarchic and discriminatory practice and bias in your field.
 Is this field moving with the times or resistant?
 Has the growth in numbers of women economists changed what economists study or their policy recommendations?